Dear Utah businesses and entrepreneurs,

 If regulations are what’s holding back your great business or product idea, come play in Utah’s universal sandbox.

-To learn more about regulatory sandboxes, read our policy brief.
+To learn more about regulatory sandboxes, read our policy brief and an interview with Homie CEO Johnny Hanna, a participant in the Utah regulatory sandbox.
 Be sure to also explore our dedicated webpage on regulatory sandboxes, which serves as an information center for all of our work on the topic.